-In connection with the Amendment No. 1 to the Quarterly Report of Frazier Lifesciences Acquisition Corporation (the "Company") on Form 10-Q/A for the quarter ended September 30, 2021, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, James N. Topper, Chief Executive Officer, certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of Frazier Lifesciences Acquisition Corporation (the "Company") on Form 10-Q for the quarter ended September 30, 2021, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, James N. Topper, Chief Executive Officer, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge: